peteroupc/peteroupc.github.io/bernoulli.md

 <a id=About_Bernoulli_Factories></a>
 ## About Bernoulli Factories

 A _Bernoulli factory_ (Keane and O'Brien 1994)<sup>[**(2)**](#Note2)</sup> is an algorithm that takes an input coin (a method that returns 1, or heads, with an unknown probability, or 0, or tails, otherwise) and returns 0 or 1 with a probability that depends on the input coin's probability of heads.

-The unknown probability of heads is called _&lambda;_ in this document.
-For example, a Bernoulli factory algorithm can take a coin that returns heads with probability _&lambda;_ and produce a coin that returns heads with probability exp(&minus;_&lambda;_).
+- The Greek letter lambda (_&lambda;_) represents the unknown probability of heads.
+- Many Bernoulli factories also use a _fair coin_ in addition to the input coin.
+A fair coin shows heads or tails with equal probability, and represents a source of randomness outside the biased coin.

-A _factory function_ is a known function that relates the old probability to the new one.
+- A _factory function_ is a known function that relates the old probability to the new one.
 Its domain is the _closed_ interval [0, 1] or a subset of that interval, and returns a probability in [0, 1].

-Many Bernoulli factories also have access to outside randomness (such as a source of unbiased random bits).
-A factory function is _strongly simulable_ if it admits a Bernoulli factory whose only source of randomness is the input coin.
+> **Example:** A Bernoulli factory algorithm can take a coin that returns heads with probability _&lambda;_ and produce a coin that returns heads with probability exp(&minus;_&lambda;_).
+In this example, exp(&minus;_&lambda;_) is the factory function.

 Keane and O'Brien (1994)<sup>[**(2)**](#Note2)</sup> showed that a function _f_ that maps [0, 1] (or a subset of it) to [0, 1] admits a Bernoulli factory if and only if&mdash;